matm/jQuery-File-Upload-Wiki/jQuery-File-Upload-8.9-with-CodeIgniter-2.1.4.md

     public function deleteImage($file) {//gets the job done but you might want to add error checking and security
         $success = unlink(FCPATH . 'uploads/' . $file);
         $success = unlink(FCPATH . 'uploads/thumbs/' . $file);
         //info to see if it is doing what it is supposed to
+	$info = new StdClass;
         $info->sucess = $success;
         $info->path = base_url() . 'uploads/' . $file;
         $info->file = is_file(FCPATH . 'uploads/' . $file);